libdynd/libdynd/docs/arrfunc-design.md

 populate the output arrmeta.
 In this version, the output type should have been created by ``resolve_dst_type``, and an empty shell nd::array created with blank arrmeta to be filled.

+TODO: put view params in struct, in default-NULL parameter above

 ```
 intptr_t instantiate(const arrfunc_type_data *self,